 - 1. Develop an understanding of the basic principles and theories involved with world civilizations. - 2.
 Apply principles and theories to major events related to world civilizations. - 3.
-Develop an appreciation of world civilizations.
+Develop an appreciation of world civilizations from the 1500's to modern day period.